MontanaFlossCo/Flint-Documentation/guides/purchases.md

             MyInAppPurchases.oneOffPurchaseProduct,
             MyInAppPurchases.monthlySubscriptionProduct
         )
-    }

         // You could also require the one off purchase plus some credits

         requirements.purchase(allOf:
             .init(MyInAppPurchases.oneOffPurchaseProduct),
-            .innit(MyInAppPurchases.creditsZBucksProduct, quantity: 5)
+            .init(MyInAppPurchases.creditsZBucksProduct, quantity: 5)
         )
     }